K+S rejects Potash Corp's takeover approach as too low

 People familiar with the matter told Reuters on Sunday that Potash Corp did not plan any closures at K+S.

-K+S said it expects earnings before interest, taxes, depreciation and amortisation to reach 1.6 billion euros by 2020, up from almost 900 million in 2014, helped by the Legacy project.
+K+S said it expects earnings before interest, taxes, depreciation and amortization to reach 1.6 billion euros by 2020, up from almost 900 million in 2014, helped by the Legacy project.

 The German group agreed to buy the license to develop the Legacy mine in 2010 to secure growth in the face of an expected depletion of its existing German potash reserves in 35-40 years.